 There are several lakes in this region Carinthia for which fish is the most staple and ordinary food of the area.
 Carinthian cuisine comprises of meat, dairy products and grain as the common ingredients in that.
 Kasnudeln and schlickkrapfen are the familiar and traditional delicacies of the place.
 Reindling and Klachlsuppe are other locally produced dishes that are so much popular in their cuisine.

-Moving to Upper Austria
+Relocation to Upper Austria

 The cuisine of upper Austria comes with different kinds of dumpling.
 They form as the neighbouring country to Bohemia and Bavaria.
 Linzer Torte is the cake that is popular in the area that comes with redcurrant jam, nuts and ground almonds in that.